.comment-link {margin-left:.6em;}

 So to the Saturday of my departure.
 Had Mary and I been departing on the Thursday or the Friday, we would have been totally stymied, thanks to the no-fly security response to the total absence of terrorist activities earlier in the week; on the Saturday, however, things worked in our favour since, there being no hand-luggage allowed, the weight restriction on hold-luggage had been lifted.
 It’s quite amazing how much one acquires in two years, so this actually saved me a small fortune in excess weight charges, and after a delay of just one hour (which isn’t especially atypical at the best of times), we were in the air – looking through the porthole and waving goodbye to the land which had been my home for two years, two months, two weeks and two days.
 Alright, and another couple of days, but who’s counting?

-Of course, Eggbert remains a captive of an ever-expanding team of hostage holders, and his exploits will continue to be posted on Kipnap! at http://kipnap.blogspot.com/.
+Of course, Eggbert remains a captive of an ever-expanding team of hostage holders, and his exploits will continue to be posted on Kipnap!.
 He has recently been up some more mountains, out to China, into deepest France and is currently somewhere in Italy, I believe.

 I, meanwhile, have had an experience which I will remember forever, and have made some good friends who I will never forget.

-Anyway, many thanks to everyone who kept reading and replying all the time I’ve been out here – if it looks like there’s sufficient interest in my return to Blighty, and if I can find anything to write about, then I may sequel this on blogspot with The Blight of Fles at http://theblightoffles.blogspot.com/.
+Anyway, many thanks to everyone who kept reading and replying all the time I’ve been out here – if it looks like there’s sufficient interest in my return to Blighty, and if I can find anything to write about, then I may sequel this on blogspot at The Blight of Fles.

 Left from Zwartsluis.